missymeyer/ProjectOne/README.md

 # ProjectOne (Group 2)
-# Analyzing affects of COVID-19 on NYC departmental budgets, focusing on Department of Health, Department of Labor, and Department of Social Services
+# Analyzing national park attendance in California and Florida for calendar years 2017 through 2020